zhiguangcaosg/zhiguangcaosg.github.io/index.md

 <h3 style="margin-bottom:0px;padding-top:20px;">About Me</h3> <br>

 <p align="justify">I am currently an Assistant Professor at the School of Computing and Information Systems (SCIS), Singapore Management University (SMU).
-Prior to that, I was a Scientist at the Agency for Science Technology and Research (A*STAR), a Research Assistant Professor at the National University of Singapore (NUS), and a Research Fellow at the Nanyang Technological University (NTU).
 I received the Ph.D from Interdisciplinary Graduate School & School of Computer Science and Engineering, and the M.Sc from School of Electrical and Electronic Engineering, NTU.
 I received the B.Eng in Automation from Guangdong University of Technology (GDUT), China.
-I am leading the L2Opt Group.
+I am leading the L2Opt Group at SMU.
 You may approach me at</p>
 <li>
 <b>Office</b>: Room 5027, 80 Stamford Road, Singapore 178902
 </li>